CoQ10’s Health Benefits for your Energy, Heart, and Eyes

 The crucial role of diet and lifestyle

-If you’re a regular reader, you know I consider proper diet and an active lifestyle priorities number one and two.
+If you’re a regular reader, you know we consider proper diet and an active lifestyle priorities number one and two.
 They are the premier source of good health, the foundation on which you can build a happier, longer life.

 But CoQ10 can help correct or compensate for things we don’t have control over—genetics, environmental toxins and the like.
 Or, if you’ve made poor lifestyle choices in the past, CoQ10 is a great way to jumpstart a healthy new lifestyle.